dfmoralesb/MPE_tutorials/tutorials/NGS.md

 		bbduk.sh in=MELI_Dysoxylum_alliaceum_R1.adapt.fastq.gz in2=MELI_Dysoxylum_alliaceum_R2.adapt.fastq.gz out1=/data_tmp/$USERNAME/data/02_clean/MELI_Dysoxylum_alliaceum_R1.clean.fastq.gz out2=/data_tmp/$USERNAME/data/02_clean/MELI_Dysoxylum_alliaceum_R2.clean.fastq.gz qtrim=rl trimq=20 minavgquality=20

-* Finally let's create a report for the final clean read so we can compare it with the raw reads
+* Finally, let's create a report for the final clean read so we can compare it with the raw reads

 		cd /data_tmp/$USERNAME/data/02_clean
 		fastqc * -t 4
 		multiqc --filename multiqc_report_clean .

-* Copy the report to your laptop and open in the browser
+* Copy the report to your laptop and open it in the browser

-#### THE FOLLOWING LINE NEEDS TO BE TYPE IN WINDOW IN YOUR LOCAL COMPUTER, NOT WHILE YOU ARE CONNECTED TO THE WORKSTATION.
-JUST OPEN A NEW TERMINAL WINDOW
+#### THIS NEEDS TO BE TYPED IN A WINDOW IN YOUR LOCAL COMPUTER, NOT WHILE YOU ARE CONNECTED TO THE WORKSTATION.
+JUST OPEN A NEW TERMINAL WINDOW.

 	scp -P 22110 $USERNAME@10.153.134.10:/data_tmp/$USERNAME/data/02_clean/multiqc_report_clean.html ~/Desktop